your123 - stock.adobe.com

 "These capabilities lay the foundation for future automation in model lifecycle management, further enhancing reliability and confidence in AI-driven decisions," Grady said.

+Leone similarly said the new AutoML features have the potential to accomplish Qlik's goal of providing users with greater trust in machine learning model outputs.
 In particular, the features that provide explanations about model performance engender belief on the part of users that they can take actions based on what models are telling them.

 "The focus on model explainability means users can grasp the reasons behind predictions, building trust in the insights they get," Leone said.
-"This update serves as a mix of accessibility, transparency and advanced analytics to not only accelerate data-driven strategies but also helps Qlik stand out as a continued leader in the analytics space."
+"This update serves as a mix of accessibility, transparency and advanced analytics to not only accelerate data-driven strategies, but also helps Qlik stand out as a continued leader in the analytics space."

 In terms of the individual features, the MLOps capabilities and model optimization tools stand out, Leone continued.
 Individually, they provide users with insights.
 Beyond that, they complement one another by creating a framework for developing, deploying and maintaining machine learning models.

-"These capabilities can help organizations respond swiftly to shifts in data, but more it reduce the time to market for new models while maintaining reliability and transparency," Leone said.
+"These capabilities can help organizations respond swiftly to shifts in data, but more it reduces the time to market for new models while maintaining reliability and transparency," Leone said.
 "This is what organizations are asking for, so it's a great fit for where most of the market is today."

 While trust is an underlying tenet of Qlik's AutoML update, customer feedback played a role in determining which features to develop, according to Grady.